ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 The V$MEM_TABLESPACE_CHECKPOINT_PATHS performance view can be used to view the checkpoint image file paths belonging to the USER_MEM_TBS tablespace, which was created earlier.

-If the data in the tablespace change frequently, resulting in increased disk I/O during checkpointing, this can be alleviated by adding a new checkpoint image file path to a disk that is physically different from the disk used by the existing checkpoint image file path, as follows:
+If the data in the tablespace change frequently, resulting in increased disk I/O during checkpointing, this can be reduced by adding a new checkpoint image file path to a disk that is physically different from the disk used by the existing checkpoint image file path, as follows:

 Let’s add the “/new_disk/dbs3” path to USER_MEM_TBS.